-Currently, the whole process typically takes anywhere between four and nine months, depending on county.
+Currently, the Texas expunction typically takes anywhere between four and nine months, depending on county.

 We base our estimates of how long a case will take on how long the average is for that service in that state.
 However, some cases can take less or more time depending on the facts of the case, whether the DA is agreeing or objecting, the age of the case, etc. We work on your case as fast as we can and assist the court and DA in anything they need to get your case heard.

 The courts work on a first-come, first-served basis.
-Therefore, the sooner you sign up, the sooner the case is heard and decided.
-If it helps, we would be glad to write your employer or potential employer a letter letting them know we have reopened the case and are in the process of having it expunged.
+Therefore, the sooner you sign up, the sooner your case is heard and decided.
+If helpful, we will gladly write your employer or potential employer a letter letting them know we have reopened the case and are in the process of having your record expunged.